The Life Cycle of an Empty Threat

-I settle into the back seat with my iPod, New York Times and a pile of books.
+I settle into the back seat with my headphones, my New York Times and a pile of books.
 It's going to be fine.
 We're all going to die.
 It's going to be fine.
 Now we're stopping for doughnuts?
 Am I the only one who recognizes that this is just piling one bad idea on top of another?
 Now we're all going to die sticky.

-The boy is harrassing her from the back seat: Veruca, do you know what those lines on the road are for?
+The boy is harassing her from the back seat: Veruca, do you know what those lines on the road are for?
 I do not look up.
 I can't believe anyone thought this was a good idea.

 Somewhere between his second and third doughnut, the boy's thoughts turn to food.
 "Is there going to be food there?" he asks.
 Veruca rolls her eyes.
 She can't believe what a peasant her brother is.

 "It's a wedding," she says.
 "Haven't you ever been to a wedding?"
 She spends the next 20 miles or so schooling him in wedding conventions.
 As if we're actually going to get there.

 She comments on the scenery now going by at 80 mph; her brother comments on how stupid her observations are.
 Is there even such a thing as a lightning pole?
 It's what passes for conversation in our car, except now I'm in no position to issue the usual threats.
 My job is to sit here and pretend we're not hurtling down the interstate at the hands of a girl who writes on herself with Sharpies and believes she is going to marry one of the members of One Direction.

 She's looking in the wrong direction, checking out the driver behind us in the rearview mirror.
 "There's a guy behind us in a suit," she reports.
 I turn up the volume on my iPod so I can't hear her not watching the road in front of her.
 She continues to bicker with her brother.